-Prep school is an intensive one-year, six course program with classes held Monday through Friday.
-Curriculum is focused on remedial Math and English, Sociology, History, Current Events, study skills and time management.
+Prep school is an intensive one-year, six-course program with classes held Monday through Friday.
+The curriculum is focused on remedial Math and English, Sociology, History, Current Events, study skills, and time management.
 More than 200 applicants apply and 26 are selected to participate in the first cohort.

 World premiere of the Hudson Link documentary Zero Percent at the Dallas International Film Festival

 With Zero Percent, Moxie Pictures Director Tim Skousen goes inside Hudson Link’s college program at Sing Sing.
 Hudson Link students are men who have come to appreciate the full impact of their life-altering crimes, on others and themselves.
 And while it may be years before these men see life outside the prison walls, they know their only hope for a productive, redeemed life is through sheer determination to transform their lives for the better.

 The driving force behind Hudson Link’s success is the men and women who were once incarcerated themselves – people with first-hand experience on the impact of mental and emotional rehabilitation on their lives, their families and their communities.